Haven’t had a chance to read HR thought leader Josh Bersin’s latest report on the employee experience platform market?

 Traditionally, Human Resources departments have been made up of compliance experts, payroll administrators, benefits coordinators, and hiring managers.
 In recent years, anything related to company culture, talent acquisition strategies, and people analytics got thrown into the mix.

-But as the HR field continues to expand and evolve, we’re seeing a widening distinction between basic HR tasks (like payroll, benefits, and safety) and the ones that give businesses a competitive advantage (like culture, talent acquisition, and talent development).
+But as the HR field continues to expand and evolve, we’re seeing a widening distinction between basic HR tasks (like payroll, benefits, and safety) and the ones that give businesses a competitive advantage (like culture, talent acquisition, performance management, and talent development).

 “Employee experience solutions go far beyond the traditional functions performed by HR,” Bersin notes.
 Increasingly, EX is emerging as its own mission-critical business function — and ultimately, a new field of work.